ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 ### Have a fun time with AI calculations!!!

-##### Sizhe Chen, Doctor of Medicine, PhD Student at Chinese University of HongKong (Chen2422679942@163.com), supervisor: Professor Francis K. L. Chan and research assistant professor Qi Su
+##### Sizhe Chen, Doctor of Medicine, PhD Student at Chinese University of HongKong (Chen2422679942@163.com), supervisor: Professor Francis K. L. Chan and Research Assistant Professor Qi Su
-##### Tian Liu, Professor at the School of Bioengineering, Dalian University of Technology, Dalian 116024 (tianliu@dlut.edu.cn)
-##### Cangzhi Jia, Professor at the School of Science, Dalian Maritime University (cangzhijia@dlmu.edu.cn)

 This is a new deep-learning pipeline for AMP predictions.
 On the independent test dataset, it showed robust prediction performance and potentially avoided high false-positive conditions.
 Regarding the overall time costs, it only needs 15,374 ± 169 s for training and predictions on a normal laptop.
 Applying it to the gut microbiomes of cockroach _Blattella germanica_ successfully identified a series of new AMPs with low cytotoxicity and antimicrobial activities in vitro and in vivo.